In this section

 Commentary

-The plant remains non-compliant for suspended solids and faecal coliforms (all 90-day geomean, 90th percentile limits).
-Steps to fix this are being undertaken, however, breakdowns and planned maintenance work have delayed a return to compliance.
+The plant remains non-compliant for suspended solids (90th percentile limit) and faecal coliforms (90-day geomean and 90th percentile limits).
+Steps to fix this are being undertaken.
+However, breakdowns and planned maintenance work have delayed a return to compliance.

 Discharges

-There was one unconsented wet weather discharge on 1 July.
+There was one consented wet weather discharge on 16 September.

 Odour